TechRetreat/learnathon/mobile/android/Java_Introduction.md

 System.out.println("Count: " + countdown);
 ```
 ### Logic
 Storing variables is nice, but you cant do very much with just variables.
 There are a few different ways to control what happens in our code.
 The first is `if` statements, which will check if a value is true, and if so run the code inside.
-Try running the following inside our main function in the online editor.
+Try running the following inside our main method in the online editor.
 ```java
 boolean someValue = false; // Try setting this to true after if (someValue) {